PRINT THIS PAGE

 - Non-members who have earned enough FedExCup points based on their performance on the PGA TOUR to place them 126-200 on that points list.

-Players from the Web.com Tour will carry their money into the Finals and will be placed in the priority ranking based off their combined money from the Regular Season and Finals.
+In 2019, players will accumulate points that count towards the Regular Season and Finals lists.
+Players form the Web.com Tour will carry their points into the Finals and will be placed in the priority ranking based off their combined points from the Regular Season and Finals.

-A total of 50 PGA TOUR cards will be awarded:
+A total of 50 PGA TOUR cards are awarded annually:

-- The 25 leading money winners from the Web.com Tour Regular Season are guaranteed PGA TOUR cards.
+- The 25 point leaders from the Web.com Tour Regular Season are guaranteed PGA TOUR cards.

-- Another 25 cards will go to those players who earn the most cumulative money in the four Finals events.
+- Another 25 cards will go to those players who earn the most cumulative points in the three Finals events.

-The exempt player from the Web.com Tour Regular Season top 25 will be identified at the conclusion of the four Finals events, using combined Regular Season and Finals money.
-Any top-25 player can earn the coveted No. 1 position if he performs well enough in the four Finals events.
-A second full exemption will be awarded to the highest cumulative earner among the four Finals events, if different from the No. 1 player among the top 25.
+The exempt player from the Web.com Tour Regular Season top 25 will be identified at the conclusion of the Finals events, using combined Regular Season and Finals points.
+Any top-25 player can earn the coveted No. 1 position if he performs well enough in the Finals events.
+A second full exemption will be awarded to the highest cumulative points earner among the three Finals events, if different from the No. 1 player among the top 25.

-The players earning fully exempt positions will continue to receive an exemption into THE PLAYERS Championship for the upcoming PGA TOUR season.
+The players earning fully exempt positions will receive an exemption into THE PLAYERS Championship for the upcoming PGA TOUR season.

 If a player wins twice on the Web.com Tour during the Regular Season and then wins a Finals event, does that count for a Three-Victory Promotion?

-Yes, a third win during the Finals would earn that player a promotion to the PGA TOUR with fully exempt status for 2018-19.
+Yes, a third win during the Finals would earn that player a promotion to the PGA TOUR with fully exempt status for the following year.
 But it does not

 secure an invitation to THE PLAYERS Championship as is the case for the leading money winner(s) above.